View/Export Results

 1. Regression answers "what predicts what": It estimates how an outcome changes when a predictor changes, holding other predictors constant.

-2. Match the model to your outcome: Use linear regression for numeric outcomes (often ratings), logistic for binary outcomes, and ordinal models when you need to respect ordered categories.
+2. Match the model to your outcome: Use linear regression for numeric outcomes, logistic for binary outcomes, and ordinal models for ordered categories.

-3. Survey prep is most of the work: Plan variables during survey design best practices, then clean, code categories, handle missing data, and document decisions before modeling.
+3. Data prep is most of the work: Clean your data, code categories, handle missing values, and document every decision before modeling.

-4. Interpret effects in units people understand: Convert coefficients into "points on a 0-10 scale" or "percentage-point change in probability" rather than only reporting p-values.
+4. Interpret effects in units people understand: Convert coefficients into real-world units ("each additional $1,000 in ad spend is associated with $4,400 more revenue") rather than only reporting p-values.

 5. Validate, do not just fit: Check assumptions, look for multicollinearity, and sanity-check predictions on a holdout sample to reduce overfitting.